Where Do You Put Your Eyes Black For Football?

 The TV show Cazadores de mitos examined whether the black eye lessened glare in 2008.
 According to the test's findings, this one can improve light-dark contrast, which can aid locate the ball in bright environments even though it doesn't completely reduce glare.

-Answered 6 days ago Torikatu KalaTorikatu Kala
+Answered a month ago Torikatu KalaTorikatu Kala